HammerSeb/xDimer/README.md

 ```python
 displacement_from_energy(E, n, gs_potential, vib_zero_point_energy, e_offset, q_xs):
 ```
-Auxillary function for semi-classical emission spectra.
+auxiliary function for semi-classical emission spectra.
 Inverse function of the emission energy - spatial coordinate relation.
 Calculates spatial displacement as function of photon energy for emission from the excited state at vibrational level `n` in Angstrom.
 Equation (S4) in electronic supplementary information.
 ***Arguments:***
 > `E` (ndarray): photon emission energy in eV
 >